 | October | Rain gradually easing | ~200mm | Transition period, weather improving daily |

 Despite daily variability, most visitors comfortably explore beaches, temples, and entertainment by planning flexible, indoor-friendly itineraries.
+For a full picture of the best months to travel, see our guide on the best time to visit Phu Quoc island Vietnam.

-Pros and Cons of Visiting Phu Quoc During Rainy Season
+Advantages of Visiting During Rainy Season

 - Hotel and flight prices drop significantly (30–50% off peak rates)

-- Forests, waterfalls, and streams are at their most vibrant
+- Forests, waterfalls, and streams are at their most vibrant and full

 - A more peaceful, authentic island rhythm replaces the peak-season rush